Pakistani court suspends corruption convictions of Imran Khan and his wife - ExBulletin

 Pakistani court suspends corruption convictions of Imran Khan and his wife

-Former Pakistani Prime Minister Imran Khan pauses as he speaks with Reuters during an interview in Lahore, Pakistan March 17, 2023 AKHTAR SOOMRO/REUTERS

-Former Prime Minister Imran Khan and his wife had their 14-year prison sentences for corruption suspended by a Pakistani high court on Monday April 1, his party announced.
+ISLAMABAD: Imprisoned former prime minister Imran Khan and his wife had their 14-year prison sentences for corruption suspended by a Pakistan high court on Monday (April 1), his party said.

 Analysts said it was an attempt to seal the ouster of the former prime minister and his PTI party from the poll, which was marred by widespread allegations of fraud before and after the vote.